History of the Pakistan-Occupied Kashmir: Facts about PoK

 The Pakistan-occupied Kashmir (PoK) refers to parts of Jammu and Kashmir that are within the control of Pakistan since the Indo-Pak war of 1947 to 48.
 The areas include Gilgit-Baltistan and the Azad Jammu and Kashmir (AJK).
 These disputed regions are called Pok, and they have been the central focus of several conflicts between India and Pakistan.
 This blog is a short guide to the history of Pakistan-occupied Kashmir.
 Understand what PoK is, why it is important, and the historical timeline.

 The Pakistan-Occupied Kashmir consists of two regions.
 That is, the Azad Jammu and Kashmir (AJK).
 This is a self-governing administrative division under the control of Pakistan.
 The second area is Gilgit-Baltistan.
 It was earlier known as the Northern Area.
-This region is directly controlled and was given limited autonomy in 2009.
+This region was granted limited autonomy in 2009 and was given provisional provincial status by Pakistan in 2020, further integrating it into the country’s federal structure.
 These areas were part of Jammu and Kashmir before partition.
-This is the history of Pakistan occupied Kashmir.
+This is the history of Pakistan-occupied Kashmir.

 Why is PoK so Important?